virtualstaticvoid/taskinator/README.md

 end
 ```

-It is likely that you have already have worker classes for one of the queueing libraries, such as resque or delayed_job, and wish to
-reuse them for executing them in the sequence defined by the process definition.
+It is likely that you already have worker classes for one of the queueing libraries, such as resque or delayed_job, and wish to reuse them for executing them in the sequence defined by the process definition.

-You define a `job` step, providing the class of the worker, and them taskinator will execute that worker as part of the process definition.
+Define a `job` step, providing the class of the worker, and then taskinator will execute that worker as part of the process definition.
-The `job` step will be queued and executed on the configured queue for `delayed_job`, or that of the worker for `resque` and `sidekiq`.
+The `job` step will be queued and executed on same queue as configured by `delayed_job`, or that of the worker for `resque` and `sidekiq`.

 ```ruby
 # E.g. A resque worker